 I booked my tour through Fun Ride TCI.
 They offer 2 main tours, a 2 hour east coast tour or a 3 hour west coast tour.
 I went on the 3 hour tour.
 (Beggars can’t be choosers when you’re a solo traveller.
 I was lucky that I could join onto a tour that was already running).
 ATV tours are a great way to see an area at ‘speed’!
 My tour stopped at the following 3 stops:

 Turks Head Brewery is the Turks and Caicos Island’s only brewery which was established back in 2001.
 For $12 you can take a tour of the brewery (which includes samples).
 Or you can sit at the bar and try the different beers.
 ‘I-Ain-Ga-Lie’ is their popular lager that you’ll often find being served around the island.
 You’ll also find the cheapest beer prices at the brewery, you’re welcome.

 Da Conch Shack

 Da Conch Shack is an open air restaurant and rum bar on the beach, located in the Blue Hills area.
 As you may be able to tell from the name, they specialise in conch dishes.
-The conch is harvested right in front of the restaurant, they have a little stand up paddle board type thing where they’ll paddle out and retrieve them.
-Once they have finished with the shell, they throw it back into the sea and when the tide goes out it uncovered the top of the pile!
+The conch is harvested right in front of the restaurant.
+They have a little stand up paddle board type thing where they’ll paddle out and retrieve them.
+Once they have finished with the shell, they throw it back into the sea.
+When the tide goes out it uncovered the top of the pile!

 Discovery Bay Trail